Carpenter Ants in the Home

 Carpenter ants are pests that nest in wood.
 Outdoors, the insects live in hollow trees, logs and stumps, where they facilitate the breakdown of dead or decaying wood and prey on other pests.
 However, carpenter ants often enter indoor areas to look for food or nesting sites.
-In fact, the potentially destructive insects rank among the most common pest species of ants in the Mid-Atlantic and other northern regions.
-Named for their habit of excavating nests out of wood, carpenter ants cause property damage when they tunnel through the frameworks and timbers of homes.
+In fact, the potentially destructive insects rank among the most common pest species of ants in the U.S. Named for their habit of excavating nests out of wood, carpenter ants cause property damage when they tunnel through the frameworks and timbers of homes.

 What Do They Look Like?

 Larger than other common ant species, carpenter ants vary in size depending on their role within the colony.